ajsmith607/memills/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 </aside>
 </figure>

 Finally, I looked into the previously mentioned James C. W. Mills, to see exactly what the "W" stands for, but I have not found documentation that spells out these initials.
-As far as I can tell, this is an unrelated Mills, not a descendant of Timothy Mills of Mills Pond or of George Mills of Jamaica.
+As far as I can tell, this is an unrelated Mills, not a descendant of Timothy Mills of Mills Pond nor of George Mills of Jamaica.

 <div class="cols">
 {{% fig "staten-island/1893-04-22-Richmond-County-Advance-WNB-NY-p5" "350" /%}}